Science and Medical Journalism

 There will be no midterm or final exam.How To Succeed in This Course

 Complete readings before the appropriate classroom discussions.

-Participate actively in class.
+Participate actively in class discussions.

 Ask the Professor questions either during class or during office hours if you're unclear about any aspect of the course.

 Turn in stories on time, both on Sakai and in class.

 Check online syllabus frequently

 throughout the semester (preferably before each class) as

 assignments and topics may change without e-mail notice.

 AUG.
 24: INTRODUCTION TO SCIENCE AND MEDICAL JOURNALISM